+Suitability Is the current access adequate for the proposed development?
+If not, is there potential for access to be provided?
+No existing access.
+Access may be possible through enhancement of existing private road or creation of new access but may depends on adjoining sites.
 Is the site accessible?
 Provide details of site's connectivity Pedestrian access through private road and existing rights of way.
 This would need to be enhanced for residential access.

 Environmental Considerations Questions Assessment guidelines Observations and comments

-- Is the site within or adjacent to the following policy or environmental designations: Green Belt Area of Outstanding Natural Beauty (AONB) National Park European nature site SSSI Impact Risk Zone Site of Importance for Nature Conservation Site of Geological Importance Flood Zones 2 or 3 Mitigation would be required High Weald AONB SSSI Impact Risk Zone Drinking Water Protected Area and Safeguard Zone Turtle Dove Habitat Includes Priority Habitat - No main habitat but additional habitat exists Adjacent to Ancient & Semi-Natural Woodland, and Priority Habitat Inventory - Deciduous Woodland Flood Zone 1 nearby.
+Is the site within or adjacent to the following policy or environmental designations: • Green Belt • Area of Outstanding Natural Beauty (AONB) • National Park • European nature site • SSSI Impact Risk Zone • Site of Importance for Nature Conservation • Site of Geological Importance • Flood Zones 2 or 3 Mitigation would be required High Weald AONB SSSI Impact Risk Zone Drinking Water Protected Area and Safeguard Zone Turtle Dove Habitat Includes Priority Habitat - No main habitat but additional habitat exists Adjacent to Ancient & Semi- Natural Woodland, and Priority Habitat Inventory - Deciduous Woodland Flood Zone 1 nearby.
 BTC note that there are occurrences of flooding in the south of the site.
 Ecological value?
 Could the site be home to protected species such as bats, great crested newts, badgers etc.?
 Some potential value Site includes some trees and vegetation on the boundaries which may have ecology potential and require a Phase 1 Habitat Survey.
-Is the site low, medium or high sensitivity in terms of landscape?
+Landscape Is the site low, medium or high sensitivity in terms of landscape?
 Low sensitivity: site not visible or less visible, existing landscape is poor quality, existing features could be retained Medium sensitivity: Site has only moderate impact on landscape character (e.g. in built up area); High sensitivity: Development would significantly detract from the landscape and important features unlikely to be retained- mitigation not possible High sensitivity to development Landscape area B8 - Lake Meadow / Little Park Farm The area has a very strong sense of place as a steep sided bowl landscape of open countryside to the north of the town.
 It is accessible countryside to the town and highly valued.
 The historic town is a feature and there are no detractors.
 Edge of Battle Conservation Area.
 High quality tight knit town centre Low to No capacity for change.
 High quality countryside setting to the historic town centre.
 Little capacity for change.
 Low capacity to mitigate.
 There is little scope as stable character and distinctive.
 The edge of the town is part of the setting.
 Long views in and out should not be obscured.
-Agricultural Land Loss of high quality agricultural land (Grades 1,2 or 3a) No Land considered non- agricultural
+Agricultural Land Loss of high quality agricultural land (Grades 1,2 or 3a) Νο Land considered non- agricultural

-Question Assessment guidelines Comments Is the site within or adjacent to one or more of the following heritage designations or assets?
-Conservation area Scheduled monument Registered Park and Garden Registered Battlefield Listed building Known archaeology Locally listed building Potential impact which would require mitigation Situated in close proximity to the high street which has a number of heritage assets along with Little Park Farmhouse (Grade II) On the edge of the Battle Conservation area for the Town Centre

-Is the site, in general terms, close/accessible to local amenities such as (but not limited to): Town centre/local centre/shop Employment location Public transport School(s) Open space/recreation/ leisure facilities Health facilities Cycle route(s) Where a site is poorly located if > 800m, Moderately Located Observations and comments There is currently no vehicle access for the site however it is located approx. 500m to the high street and 700m to the railway station depending on where a new access is situated on the site.
-Moderately located if 400m to 800m, and favourable located if < 400m from services.
+Question Assessment guidelines Comments Is the site within or adjacent to one or more of the following heritage designations or assets? • Conservation area • Scheduled monument • Registered Park and Garden • Registered Battlefield • Listed building • Known archaeology • Locally listed building Potential impact which would require mitigation Situated in close proximity to the high street which has a number of heritage assets along with Little Park Farmhouse (Grade II) On the edge of the Battle Conservation area for the Town Centre Community facilities and services Is the site, in general terms, close/access local amenities such as (but not limited t Town centre/local centre/shop Employment location Public transport School(s) Open space/recreation/ leisure facilities Health facilities Cycle route(s) Observations and comments There is currently no vehicle access for the site however it is located approx. 500m to the high street and 700m to the railway station depending on where a new access is situated on the site.